Why Open Heart Shocks People

 Research over the last decade, including studies by the United States Environmental Protection Agency, the United Nations Environment Programme, and independent labs, confirms that PFAS are now found everywhere:

-In rainwater and seawater across the Pacific, Arctic, and Antarctic Oceans
+In rainwater and seawater across the Pacific, Arctic, and Antarctic Oceans.

 In remote island environments where there’s no local industry

+In human blood, umbilical cord blood, polar bears, seabirds, and deep-sea fish.
 This global spread happens because PFAS are chemically stable, water-soluble, and airborne, they don’t degrade, they travel long distances through wind and ocean currents, and they bioaccumulate in the food chain.

 PFAS are in the air we breathe, from industrial emissions, household products, and dust.